undermad/diet-generator-api/README.md

 **Second reason:** [100commits](https://100commitow.pl/) competitive event gave me motivation to begin this project and push my skills to the next level.

-**Third reason:** I found that creating application from beggining to the end including deployment is extremely beneficial in improving my skills as Software Developer.
-With this repository I decided to learn MongoDB, apply module monolith architecture and implement comprehensive documentation.
+**Third reason:** I found that creating application from beginning to the end including deployment is extremely beneficial in improving my skills as Software Developer.
+With this repository I decided to learn MongoDB, apply clean architecture and implement comprehensive documentation.

 ### 1.3 Disclaimer

 I am beginner software developer with less than 2 years experience who do it as a hobby.
 I never work in professional environment.
-I learn everything from books, online courses, documentation, blogs, forums, youtube and AI.
+I learn everything from books, online courses, documentation, blogs, forums, Youtube and AI.
 Forgive me if something isn't okay in this repo.

 ### 1.4 Star and share